-Proposers should use an average cost of \$3000/RHU.
-That is a hardware-only cost, for RHUs currently in inventory (which are the only items being offered).
-This cost does not include other costs detailed in the AO, Section 5.2.4.4, such as nuclear launch approval, NEPA and nuclear launch services.
+RHUs currently in inventory (which are the only items being offered) are being provided as government furnished equipment (GFE).
+This does not include other costs specified in the AO, Section 5.2.4.4, such as nuclear launch approval, NEPA and nuclear launch services, which must be included in the PI-Managed Mission.